chriskonnertz/string-calc/README.md

 because the `min` method has to be called with one parameter at least.
 Exceptions of the type `StringCalcException` are usually thrown when grammar or syntax of a given term are invalid.
-They have two additional properties: `position` is an integer telling you where the problem occurred in the term, and `subject` is a string that might contain additional data, especially unfiltered user input that you should never print to website without filtering!
+They have two additional properties: `position` is an integer telling you where the problem occurred in the term, and `subject` is a string that might contain additional data, especially unfiltered user input that you should never print to a website without filtering!

 ### tokenize